gabehollombe-aws/step-functions-workshop/website/content/_index.md

 Let’s try some executions to see our Choice state in action:

-1. Back in the Step Functions web console, click ‘New execution’
+Step 1.
+Back in the Step Functions web console, click ‘New execution’

-2. Try a valid application by pasting this as input:
+Step 2.
+Try a valid application by pasting this as input:

     `{ "application": { "name": "Spock", "address": "123 Enterprise Street" } }`

-3. Click ‘Start execution’.
+Step 3.
+Click ‘Start execution’.

     Notice how the ‘Review Required?’ state transitions to the Approve Application state.
 That’s because our name and our address both contained valid values.

-4. Try another execution with this invalid application (flagged for an evil name):
+Step 4.
+Try another execution with this invalid application (flagged for an evil name):

     `{ "application": { "name": "evil Spock", "address": "123 Enterprise Street" } }`

     Notice how this time, because we passed in a troublesome name (remember, our name checking logic will flag anything with the string ‘evil’ in the name), our workflow routes to the Pending Review State.

-5. Finally, for the sake of completeness, let’s do one more execution with this invalid address:
+Step 5.
+Finally, for the sake of completeness, let’s do one more execution with this invalid address:

     `{ "application": { "name": "Spock", "address": "Somewhere" } }`